Sorting Stuff

 uniq has three options to change the matching criteria to partial parts of the input line.
 These aren't as powerful as the sort -k option, but they do come in handy for some use cases.

-# compare only first 2 characters
+# compare only the first 2 characters

 $ printf '1) apple\n1) almond\n2) banana\n3) cherry\n3) cup' | uniq -w2